 $13.2/boe tax on bioenergy

-To go deeper, explore the En-ROADS Reference Guide.
+To go deeper, explore the En-ROADS Technical Reference.

 What happens in a scenario with both a carbon price and a tax on fuels?

 When both a fossil fuel tax and carbon price are implemented, there is some redundancy.
 The cost of producing coal, for example, can be increased with either a tax or a carbon price.
 When this occurs, you'll notice that the primary energy demand of coal decreases.
 When you add another way of pricing it, producers have already taken steps to reduce their supply of that now more expensive fuel, and the impact of an additional policy that increases costs will be less.
 En-ROADS takes this into account, and there is no “double counting” in the model.
-For more information, see this video on "why slider sequence matters in En-ROADS."
+For more information, read this FAQ: Does the order of actions in En-ROADS affect the outcome of the scenario?